julien-vidal/github-label-manager/README.md

 One day with a teammate, we have many repositories and one of them only have been set with labels we use everyday.
 So we have to copy all of them in each repository.
 So we go on github labels interface and suprise !
-You have to create your label one by one...
+You have to create your labels one by one...

 This project was born.
-Some other package allow you to do such things.
+Some other packages allow you to do such things.

-I just want to group them here and maybe add more.
+I just want to group them here and maybe add some more.

 ## Install